MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 - Windows Server DataCenter (Semi-Annual Channel), version 1809
 - Windows Server 2019 DataCenter

+> [!IMPORTANT]
+> The computer must be configured as a guarded host, attested by HGS.
+TPM attestation is the recommended enclave attestation method for production environments, and requires SQL Server runs on a physical machine, not in a virtual machine.
+Virtual machines are adequate for pre-production environments only.

-### HGS computer requirements
+### HGS computer

 A single HGS computer is sufficient during testing and prototyping.
 For production, a Windows failover cluster with 3 computers is strongly recommended.

-The computer must be configured as a guarded host, attested by HGS.
-TPM attestation is the recommended enclave attestation method for production environments, and requires SQL Server runs on a physical machine, not in a virtual machine.
-Virtual machines are adequate for pre-production environments only.
-See the following section for details.

-### Configure HGS attestation
+Windows Host Guardian Service (HGS) needs to be installed on separate HGS computers, and not on the same computer as SQL Server.
 For details on HGS computer requirements and set up, see [Setting up the Host Guardian Service for Always Encrypted in SQL Server](https://docs.microsoft.com/windows-server/security/set-up-hgs-for-always-encrypted-in-sql-server).

 ### Determine your Attestation Service URL